miklevin/MikeLev.in/_posts/2024-11-15-openapi-swagger-json-to-python.md

 long-running job simulator nuanced UI issues like locking and unlocking buttons...

-Claude: Ah yes!
+**Claude**: Ah yes!
 Looking at these code sections, I see several opportunities for improvement that build on our recent async success.
 Here's my thoughtful analysis:

 1. **Progressive UI Updates**
 The same non-blocking pattern we just implemented could enhance several areas: